fcFn/telegraf-session-postgresql/README.md

 my telegram: @JSusDev, channel https://t.me/Jsusdevs

-if you have any questions and suggestions please email me in telegram if you find bugs I will be very grateful if you also let me know
+if you have any questions and suggestions please email me in telegram if you find bugs I will be very grateful if you also let me know.

 ![logo](https://jsusdev.github.io/home-page/logo/logo_40.png?, "telegraf-session-postgresql by JSus")